dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 React + Routing + [Redux](http://redux.js.org/)

-For this workshop we're just going to add redux to our starter pack!
+For this workshop we're just going to add redux to our starter pack and our YouTube video Short Assignment!

 Redux is a fancy state management system that we'll be using to build our blog platform.
 It will allow us to simplify our code and have a global state in our app with fewer callbacks!

-## Let's Start
+## Let's Start Part 1

 🚀 We're going to keep working on your starterpack for this assignment.
 So just dig up that repo and work there!
 At this point you should have a starterpack that has webpack+babel+eslint+sass+react+reactrouter.
 Remember to just push your new stuff to this.
 For grading we'll know which commits to look at.
 You want to keep building this up.